 - 38. Additional outdoor pickleball courts should be provided to meet short- and long-term needs.
 Options include painting pickleball lines on the basketball court at Lloyd Dyer Park, developing 2 to 4 dedicated courts at Memorial Park in Eden Mills, and/or creating additional courts at Rockmosa Park as part of the recommended covered outdoor pad. - 39.
-Develop a full-size basketball court in Rockmosa Park (possibly as part of the recommended covered outdoor pad). - 40.
-Conduct a site assessment to determine a viable location for one half basketball court in theNoble Ridge Area (e.g., Max Storey Park, Hampson Parkette, John Joliffe Park, etc.). - 41.
-When existing basketball courts reach end of life, consideration should be given to replacing them with designs that can also support winter ice skating (e.g., Valentino Park). - 42.
+Work with the Rockwood Tennis Club to address barrier-free accessibility improvements to the tennis clubhouse through an appropriate cost-sharing agreement. - 40.
+Develop a full-size basketball court in Rockmosa Park (possibly as part of the recommended covered outdoor pad). - 41.
+Conduct a site assessment to determine a viable location for one half basketball court in the Noble Ridge Area (e.g., Max Storey Park, Hampson Parkette, John Joliffe Park, etc.). - 42.
+When existing basketball courts reach end of life, consideration should be given to replacing them with designs that can also support winter ice skating (e.g., Valentino Park). - 43.
 Work with interested sport organizations to pursue the development of beach volleyball courts at Marden Park.
 Any such agreement should protect the public interest and offer some degree of public access and programming, supported by a business case acceptable to the Township.